Rdm-jony/level2-assignment-1/README.md

 4. What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.
-=>Enum is way to define a named constant.it help to make code readble and maintainable.
+Enums provide a way to define named constants, making code more readable and maintainable.

-=>Numeric enum:
+* Numeric enum:
-            ->its value by default increment from 0;
+- Values automatically increment from 0 by default
 Example:
         enum Direction {
             Up,    // 0